1.3: Physical-Chemical Foundations

 - CH3CO2H(aq) + H2O(l) ↔ H3O+(aq) + CH3CO2-(aq)

-At time t=0, 0.1 mole of HCl and CH3CO2H were added to two different beakers.
+At time t = 0, 0.1 mol of HCl and CH3CO2H were added to two different beakers.
 The forward reaction is favored at this point, but obviously to different extents.
-The RTln Q would be identical for both acids since each reactant is at 0.1 M, but no products exist.
+The RTln Q would be identical for both acids, since each reactant is at 0.1 M, and no products exist.
 However, the ΔGo is negative for HCl and positive for acetic acid since HCl is a strong acid.
-Hence at t=0, ΔG for the HCl reaction is much more negative than for acetic acid.
+Hence, at t=0, ΔG for the HCl reaction is much more negative than for acetic acid.
 This is summarized in the table below.
 The direction of the arrow shows if products (-->) or reactants (<---) are favored.
-The size of the arrow shows very approximately to what extent the ΔG term is favored
+The size of the arrow indicates approximately the extent to which the ΔG term is favored

 Now, when equilibrium is reached, no net change occurs in the concentration of reactants and products, and ΔG = 0.
 In the case of HCl, there is just an infinitesimal amount of HCl left and 0.1 M of each product, so concentration favors HCl formation.
 However, the intrinsic relative stability of reactants and products still favors products.
 In the case of acetic acid, most acetic acid remains (0.099 M) with little product (0.001 M), so concentration favors products.
 However, the intrinsic relative stability of reactants and products still favors reactants.
 This is summarized in the table below.